Why A Kitchen Extension Doesn’t Have To Be Big

 In addition to introducing more light using the likes of skylights, you can further increase the natural light in your home by introducing glazed doors that open onto your garden, for instance.

-Planning & Building Control Today
+An article for Planning & Building Control Today

 recently cautioned against opting for entirely glazed roofs and windows on an extension, however, noting that these are far less energy efficient than highly insulated opaque walls and roofs.